Fonts on Macintosh: LastResort

 The LastResort font is invisible to the end user, but is used by the system to display reference glyphs in the event that glyphs needed to display a given character are not found in any other available font.
 The symbols provided by the LastResort font place glyphs into categories based on their location in the Unicode system and provide a hint to the user about which font or script is required to view unavailable characters.
 Designed by Apple and extended by Michael Everson of Evertype for Unicode 4.1 coverage, the symbols adhere to a unified design.
 The glyphs are square with rounded corners with a bold outline.
 On the left and right sides of the outline, the Unicode range that the character belongs to is given using hexadecimal digits.
 Top and bottom are used for one or two descriptions of the Unicode block name.
 A symbol representative of the block is centered inside the square.
 The typeface used for the text cutouts in the outline is Chicago, otherwise not included with macOS.
 LastResort has been part of Mac OS since version 8.5, but the limited success of Apple Type Services for Unicode Imaging (ATSUI) on the classic Mac OS means that only users of macOS are regularly exposed to it.

 Lucida Grande

 Of the fonts that ship with macOS, Lucida Grande has the broadest character repertoire.
 This font provides a relatively complete set of Arabic, Roman, Cyrillic, Hebrew, Thai and Greek letters and an assortment of common symbols.
 All in all, it contains a bit more than 2800 glyphs (including ligatures).

-In macOS v10.3 ("Panther"), a font called Apple Symbols was introduced.
+In Mac OS X 10.3 ("Panther"), a font called Apple Symbols was introduced.
 It complements the set of symbols from Lucida Grande, but also contains glyphs only accessible by glyph ID (that is, they have not been assigned Unicode code points).
 A hidden font called .Keyboard contains 92 visible glyphs, most of which appear on Apple keyboards.